 SEAT Ateca review

-Crossover buyers are spoiled for choice in 2019, but the SEAT Ateca is one of the best models on sale.
+Crossover buyers are spoiled for choice, but the SEAT Ateca is definitely one of the best models on sale.
 While it was SEAT's first entry into the class, it uses tried-and-tested features from the Leon hatchback and other models within the VW Group family, and the end result is a convincing crossover package.

-Like the majority of crossovers, it comes in a single body style with five doors and a five seat layout.
+The Ateca comes in a single body style with five doors and a five seat layout.
 In many ways it's the SUV equivalent of the Leon, as the sharp lines and creases of the bodywork look largely the same as the hatchback.
-There's method in this, because not only does the Ateca have a corporate look, it shares much of its running gear with the Leon, too.
+There's method in this, because not only does the Ateca have a similar corporate look, it shares much of its running gear with the Leon, too.

 Car group tests